Mattress shopping can be a daunting affair. If you look online, there are thousands of mattresses to consider. Where are you even supposed to start?

 - Their constructions give both mattresses a balanced foam feel.
 They are both soft yet responsive.
 However, the Zoned Support in the Casper should work better for larger people or those who have extra support needs.

 In terms of firmness, both of these mattresses are close to a 6/10.
-They both have some soft top layers, and it is easy to press my hand in.
-However, with its Zoned Support, the Casper might feel a bit firmer or softer depending on your sleeping position.
+They both have some soft top layers, and it is easy to press one’s hand in.
+However, with its Zoned Support, the Casper might feel a bit firmer or softer depending on someone’s sleeping position.
 That being said, both of these mattresses are softer-than-average.

-Let’s look at how I feel sleeping on both mattresses.
-Starting with the Mint:
+Let’s look at how it feels generally sleeping on both mattresses, starting with the Mint:

 - Starting on my back, the Mint is a pretty good match for me.
 I feel like I am getting enough support in this position, and my hips sink in just the right amount.